Good Work Foundation Justicia Digital Learning Centre (JDLC)

 Many school children in South Africa, especially in the rural areas, don’t have the opportunity to play competitive sport and reap the lifelong benefits of participating in a well-organised team activity.
 The SLT partnered with Dreamfields, to provide 19 local schools with soccer and netball uniforms and equipment, offering workshops for coaches and referees, and organise leagues and stage annual tournaments.

-In 2021, the JDLC reached 619 school-aged learners through the Open Learning Academy and 70 young school leavers through the Bridging Academy, a noteworthy accomplishment amid the pandemic and Covid-19 restrictions.
+In 2022, the JDLC reached 331 school-aged learners through the Open Learning Academy and 57 young school leavers through the Bridging Academy.

 “The power of access to digital education to transform the lives of young people in rural African communities”Local Partners and Past Projects